Skip to main content

 How to Use the Blanket Size Calculator

-The stitch count and row count are directly derived from your entered gauge multiplied by the blanket dimensions.
+The stitch count and row count are derived from your gauge multiplied by the blanket dimensions.
 If your gauge is 4 stitches per inch and the blanket is 50 inches wide, the calculator returns a 200-stitch cast-on.
-The yarn yardage estimate uses standard consumption rates for the yarn weight you select.
+Yarn use is calculated separately from your measured swatch consumption.

 Understanding Your Results

-The yarn yardage estimate includes a built-in buffer for weaving in ends and normal waste.
-If you are adding fringe, a border in a different stitch, or any embellishment, add that yardage separately.
-The estimate assumes a single consistent stitch pattern across the entire blanket.
+The yarn estimate includes a visible 10% planning buffer.
+If you are adding fringe, a border in a different stitch, seams, or embellishments, measure or budget those components separately.
+The estimate assumes the measured swatch represents the main blanket fabric.

 Pro Tips